 June 1, 2003 by AK

-Passing by a construction site in the US and seeing mostly Mexican-looking workers — presumably fresh immigrants — I used to wonder what keeps native-born Americans away from construction jobs.
-I can come up with three obvious choices.
+Passing by a construction site in the US and seeing mostly Mexican-looking workers — presumably recent immigrants — I used to wonder what kepts native-born Americans away from construction jobs.
+I came up with three obvious choices.
 Perhaps Mexicans are paid so miserably (e.g. as English non-speakers in a precarious legal status) that the native-born won’t even think about these jobs.
-Perhaps even at a minimim wage, Americans would rather stay on welfare.
-Or — unbelievable as it sounds — perhaps labor mobility is getting low in America?
+Perhaps even at a minimum wage, Americans would rather stay on welfare.
+Or — unbelievable as it sounds — perhaps labor mobility is getting low in America.